- Passport or Alien Registration Card (ARC)

 The Korean banking system is the smartphone and Internet-friendly, and as part of this, you will need to create several IDs and passwords.
 It’s important to keep them organized.
 You will be asked to create a User ID for Internet Banking that is 6 to 15 digits long in English letters, or a combination of letters and numbers.
 You will also need to choose both 4-digit and 6-digit PINs.

 Separately, all expats need to fill out a FATCA/CRS Self-certification Form.
 As part of this, U.S. citizens must provide their social security number (SSN), and non-U.S. citizens need to provide their country’s Taxpayer ID number (TIN).
-This form is required under Article 21 of the Act for Coordination of International Tax Affairs and Article 47 of the Enforcement Decree of the same act in connection with a tax treaty for periodic, reciprocal exchange of financial information.
-By gathering the above details in advance, you’ll save lots of time when filling out the bank application forms.
+This form is required under Article 21 of the Act for Coordination of International Tax Affairs and Article 47 of the Enforcement Decree of the same act in connection with a tax treaty for the periodic, reciprocal exchange of financial information.
+By gathering the above details in advance, you’ll save lots of time when filling out the bank account application forms.

 2. Fill out the Application Forms (Opening a Bank Account)